 On the surface, many low code platforms look a lot like no code builders.
 You’ve got a blank canvas, with pre-built widgets, components and elements you can drag and drop onto your canvas.

-They’re less beginner-friendly, however.
-There is the space to add your own code as well with low code development.
+They're less beginner-friendly, however.
+There is also the space to add your own custom code with low code development platforms.

 Advantages of Low Code Platforms

 - Flexibility: compared to no code, you can do a lot more with low code platforms.
 You’ve got more power at your disposal to build custom functionality, and business users may find low code platforms easier to integrate with tools they already use.